What is COVID-19?

 Should a child with COVID-19 stay home?

-Children should stay home if they have new COVID-19 symptoms.
-They should take a COVID-19 test as soon as possible.
+Children should stay home if they have COVID-19 symptoms.

 Most children with COVID-19 get better by resting at home, staying hydrated, and managing their symptoms.
 Children with COVID-19 may need to see their health care provider if they have a chronic illness, their symptoms are restricting their activity, or their symptoms are getting worse.
 A child’s health care provider may suggest over-the-counter medications for fever, cough, and congestion.